katsana/insurance-sdk-php/README.md

 ##### Authenticate Using Client Credential Grant

-Once you initiate the client, you need to get an access token before using the services.
+Once you initiate the client, you need to get an Access Token before using the services.
 All you need to do is:

 ```php
 $passport = $sdk->authenticate();